Melissa-Fruit/js-datavisualisation-challenge/README.md

     * to use the setInterval for refrching every second
 * insert the graph at the begining of the document

-## my recources for this excersise
+## My recources for this excersise

 * [Working with Data and APIs in JavaScript](https://www.youtube.com/watch?v=DbcLg8nRWEg&list=PLRqwX-V7Uu6YxDKpFzf_2D84p0cyk4T7X)
 * [chart.js](https://www.chartjs.org/)